 Visuals and Reading Material

->

-> Magazines or television stations in the reception area should not be industry focused.
-They should be publications that inspire lifestyle experiences (i.e., boating, sailing, private destinations, high-end automotive, HGTV, Food Network, etc.).
+Magazines or television stations in the reception area should not be industry focused.
+They should be publications or channels that inspire lifestyle experiences (i.e., boating, sailing, private destinations, high-end automotive, HGTV, Food Network, etc.).

->

-> The Front Desk Greeting
+The Front Desk Greeting

 Some firms have a front desk attendant; others have an office layout where there is no formal front desk.
 Regardless of your model, it is important to have a plan for how clients walk into your specific office and determine an appropriate process for elevating their office greeting.

 Alert the Front Desk in Advance that a Guest is Visiting